...

 Laina Taylor

-A bit about Prague
+A Bit About Prague

-Prague has five distinct areas: Old Town, New Town, Lesser Town, Zizkov, and Vinojrady.
+Prague has five distinct areas: Old Town, New Town, Lesser Town, Zizkov, and Vinohrady.
 When visiting Prague, stay in these areas.
 An extensive, modern public transportation system connects the city and makes it easy to get around.

 Fun Fact

-The top things to do and see in Prague
+The Top Things to Do and See in Prague

 Prague Castle